-In this section, we analyze the entrepreneur's choice of the number of VCs to finance the project, as well as his choice of contracting structure (syndicate formation versus individual contracting).
-As a prelude to doing so, we first characterize the conditions under which a VC chooses to finance the project.
+In this section, we analyze the entrepreneur's choice of the number of VCs to finance the project, as well as his choice of contracting structure (syndicate formation vs. individual contracting).17 As a prelude to doing so, we first characterize the conditions under which a VC chooses to finance the project.

-Proposition 1 (VC's Decision on Whether or not to Finance the Project)
+Proposition 1.
+VC's Decision on Whether or Not to Finance the Project

-(i) $VC_1$ will finance the project in the first round, and will continue to finance it in the second round if and only if .

-(ii) Further, a new VC, VC3, will finance the project in the second round if and only if
+- (i) VC1 will finance the project in the first round and will continue to finance it in the second round if and only if $q_1 \ge q_1^$. - (ii) Further, a new VC, VC3, will finance the project in the second round if and only if $q_3 \ge q_3^$.

-The critical values, and , are characterized in Appendix A.
+The critical values, q_1^ and q_3^ , are characterized in Appendix A.

 Since VCs only have a prior belief about their own as well as other VCs' types when they make their investment decisions, a VC's prior belief about his own type plays an important role in deciding whether he should invest in the project in the first place.
 A VC will decide to start funding a project only if he assesses a high enough probability of being a low-cost VC such that his expected payoff from investing in the project is positive; otherwise, he will choose not to invest in the project at all.
 A similar condition applies to a new VC starting to finance a project in the second round.
-This occurs when one of the two VCs funding the project in the first round is excluded from financing the project in the second round (due to his shirking in the first round), so that a new VC is invited to join the syndicate.
+This occurs when one of the two VCs funding the project in the first round is excluded from financing the project in the second round (due to his shirking in the first round) so that a new VC is invited to join the syndicate.

-Proposition 2 (Effort Provision under Syndication and Individual Contracting)
+Proposition 2.
+Effort Provision under Syndication and Individual Contracting

-(i) VC syndication generates higher levels of effort in both rounds relative to the case where the entrepreneur contracts with two VCs individually in each round.
+- (i) VC syndication generates higher levels of effort in both rounds relative to the case where the entrepreneur contracts with two VCs individually in each round. - (ii) Contracting individually with two VCs is never chosen in equilibrium by the entrepreneur as a financing mechanism in either round.